-At school we equip them with academic armaments.
-But how do we teach them how to use the power?
-How do we teach them to become moral, socially engaged leaders?
+But how do we teach our most advanced, intelligent students how to use their power well?
+How do we teach them to become moral, engaged leaders?

 Kohlberg’s Levels Of Morality